sbradley7777/emacs.d/FAQ.md

 **A:** This is intentional design for optimal compatibility:

 **GUI Mode:**
-- Uses `all-the-icons` theme with rich graphical icons
+- Uses `nerd-icons` theme with rich graphical icons
-- Requires `all-the-icons` fonts to be installed
+- Requires `nerd-icons` fonts to be installed
 - Provides the best visual experience with color-coded file types

 **Terminal Mode:**